mhklee2/exploringdunitz/_posts/2018-11-05-fall-bborgate.md

 ![You change this and put in your own Image title](images/Apartments.jpg) {:.image}
-Another attribution and or a quick description for the the image.
-This image was found on the [Great Walk Blogspot](http://greatlawalk.blogspot.com/2016/11/)
-   {:.New luxury apartment building in West Los Angles to meetdemand for small households.}
+New luxury apartment building in West Los Angles to meetdemand for small households {:..}

 This building was built out of demand for more housing in the community.
 The fact that apartments are being built rather than houses confirms the point mentioned above concerning small families.
 As well as smaller households, 52% of the adults are unmarried.
 The small family size and percent of unmarried people in West Los Angeles imply that these people value other aspects of life more than family, meaning they would not have an issue with moving from their home city and separating from their family.
 Moreover, this shows West Los Angeles is becoming a community where people move into to create their own life, rather than previously where generations established themselves.
 Pictured above is a newly built apartment building in West Los Angeles.
 This building was built out of demand for more housing in the community.
 The fact that apartments are being built rather than houses confirms the point mentioned above concerning small families.